Just-Curieous/Just-Curieous.github.io/_posts/2025-05-27-automl-co-scientist.md

 </div>

-In our previous post, we introduced [Curie](https://github.com/Just-Curieous/Curie): an AI co-scientist that automates experimentation and accelerate the journey from idea to validation.
+In our previous post, we introduced [Curie](https://github.com/Just-Curieous/Curie): an open-sourced AI co-scientist that automates experimentation and accelerate the journey from idea to validation.
 Today, we're thrilled to introduce Curie's AutoML feature, designed to help researchers **rapidly test hypotheses** and unlock insights from their **valuable data**.

-We built this AutoML agent after personally seeing how even highly-capable researchers—in fields like biology, materials science, and chemistry—struggle to apply machine learning to their work.
+We built this AutoML feature after personally seeing how even highly-capable researchers—in fields like biology, materials science, and chemistry—struggle to apply machine learning to their work.
 They often have valuable data, but lack the advanced ML knowledge to fully explore its potential.
 Despite their expertise, the technical barriers make ML feel out of reach, and this is the exact problem that we wanted to solve.
 Curie can create end-to-end machine learning solutions for non-ML experts, and we have evidence of it already making a positive impact with our early adopters.

-### Introducing Curie: Your Automated ML Solution
+### Introducing Curie's New Feature: Your Automated ML Solution

-Curie goes beyond traditional parameter or architecture search based AutoML, and takes over a lot of the tedious but critical work performed by ML practitioners.
+Curie goes beyond traditional parameter or architecture search based AutoML, and takes over all the tedious but critical work performed by ML practitioners.

 From data preprocessing, to model and hyperparameter selection, to training and deploying recipes, which all require deep expertise.
-It's a vast search space to find the best performing solution, often involving iterative experiments and specialized intuition to fine-tune all the different components in the pipeline.
+It's a **vast search space** to find the best performing solution, often involving **iterative experiments** and **specialized intuition** to fine-tune all the different components in the pipeline.
 Curie aims to automate this.
-The goal is to democratize access to powerful ML capabilities.
+The goal is to democratize access to powerful ML capabilities for researchers.

 <div class="figure-container" style="text-align: center; margin: 20px 0;">
     <img src="{{ site.baseurl }}/assets/exp-bench-mle-curie.drawio.png"